CortexIntelligentAutomation/docs/content/en/docs/2025.9/FAQs/configure-oidc-authentication/microsoft-entra.md

     1. Locate and expand `ID`.
         * Select `sAMAccountName`.
     1. Click `Add`.
+1. Configure the Scopes defined by this API:
+    1. Select the application registration created in Step 1.
+    1. Select `Expose an API`.
+    1. Click `Add a scope`.
+    1. Enter the Scope Name of `Cortex`.
+    1. Change the `Who can consent` to Admins and user.
+    1. Enter a `Admin consent display name`.
+    1. Enter a `Admin consent description`.
+    1. Enter a `User consent display name`.
+    1. Enter a `User consent description`.
+    1. Click `Add scope`.
 1. Create credentials for {{% ctx %}} Gateway to authenticate with Entra securely:
     1. Select the application registration created in Step 1.
     1. Select `Client credentials`.